Join Now

 City of Taylorsville

-Mark McGrath, AICP, is employed by the City of Taylorsville, Utah.
-Mr. McGrath is also an associate instructor at the University of Utah Department of City and Metropolitan Planning and is a member of the APA-Utah executive committee as the Chapter Historian.
-Prior to his appointment at Taylorsville in 2000 he served as the City Planner for the City of Midvale for nine years.
-Mr. McGrath is a graduate of the University of Utah and is certified by the American Institute of Certified Planners (AICP).
+Mark McGrath, AICP, is a planner for the city of Taylorsville and an associate instructor at the University of Utah Department of City and Metropolitan Planning.
+Prior to his appointment with Taylorsville in 2000, he served as the city planner for the city of Midvale for nine years.
+Mark is a graduate of the University of Utah and was certified by the American Institute of Certified Planners (AICP) in 2000.

 Session(s):